djeada/Linux-Notes/notes/mounting.md

 ### Challenges

-I. Recognize Devices

-- Plug a USB drive into your system.
-- Use the `fdisk -l` command to recognize the device name of the USB drive.

-II.
-Manual Mounting

-- Create a new directory under `/mnt`.
-- Mount your USB drive to this new directory.

-III.
-Accessing Mounted Files

-- Navigate to the mount point of your USB drive.
-- Create, read, and delete a file in this directory.

-IV.
-Unmounting

-- Unmount the USB drive from the directory you previously mounted it to.
-- Confirm that the device has been unmounted successfully.

-V. Create a Virtual Disk File
+1. Plug a USB drive into your system and use `lsblk` and `fdisk -l` to identify the device name and partition details.
+Discuss how device names are assigned and explain the difference between physical devices and partitions.
+2. Create a new directory under `/mnt` or `/media`, and mount your USB drive to this directory using the `mount` command.
+Describe the purpose of mount points and how they provide access to external storage devices on Linux.
+3. Navigate to the mount point of the USB drive and perform basic file operations—create, read, edit, and delete a file.
+Discuss how mounting makes files accessible and how permissions might affect file access on mounted devices.
+4. Unmount the USB drive from the directory using the `umount` command, and verify that it’s been unmounted by checking the mount point.
+Explain why proper unmounting is important for data integrity, especially with external storage devices.

-- Create a new file in your home directory using the `dd` command.
-This file will simulate a new disk drive.
+5. Create a virtual disk file in your home directory using the `dd` command, specifying its size and location.
+Discuss how virtual disk files can simulate actual disks and their potential uses in testing and development.
-- Format this file with an `ext4` filesystem using the `mkfs.ext4` command.
+6. Format the virtual disk file with an `ext4` filesystem using `mkfs.ext4`.
+Explain the significance of different filesystem types and why choosing an appropriate filesystem is important for specific use cases.
-- Mount this virtual disk file to a directory in your system.
+7. Mount the formatted virtual disk file to a directory under `/mnt`, just as you would a physical device.
+Discuss the concept of loopback devices and how they allow files to be mounted as if they were physical disks.
+8. Investigate the differences between temporary and persistent mounting by adding an entry for your USB drive or virtual disk in `/etc/fstab`.
+Explain how persistent mounts work and the benefits of configuring automatic mounts for commonly used devices.
+9. Explore permissions on the mounted USB drive by changing the ownership and permissions of files on it.
+Discuss how Linux handles permissions for different users on mounted devices and the implications for shared drives.
+10. Create a script that automatically mounts and unmounts the USB drive upon insertion and removal, utilizing `udev` rules for automation.
+Explain how `udev` helps manage device events in Linux and the advantages of automated mounting for frequently used external devices.